bcit-ltc/qcon-guide/docs/end-answers.md

 6.	rose, flower; sweet, good
 7. Michelson-Morely = Speed of light; Einstein = Theory of Relativity
 8. Initiation; Planning; Execution; Control; Closing

-## Media – Images

-Images can be inserted by pasting them right in the question text:

-9. Which hazard is identified in the pictogram below?
-    1. *Corrosive
-    2. Reactive
-    3. Combustible
-    4. Bio-hazardous